-The pronouncements set out below have been issued by the IASB or IFRIC but were not yet effective as at June 30, 2018.
+The pronouncements set out below have been issued by the IASB or IFRIC but were not yet effective as at September 30, 2018.
 The Company intends to adopt these standards and interpretations when they become effective.
-The Company does not expect these standards to have an impact on its consolidated financial statements.
 Pronouncements that are not applicable to the Company have been excluded from those described below